olgaemms/davidemms.github.io/_posts/2019-10-19-alternative-ways-of-getting-OrthoFinder.md

 ## Docker
 OrthoFinder is available on Docker: [davidemms/orthofinder](https://hub.docker.com/r/davidemms/orthofinder) thanks to Thomas Roder & Monjeaud Cyril for their work on this.
+Running OrthoFinder via Docker is likely to be **many times slower** than it would be running directly on a linux server or using the Windows Subsystem for Linux, so those approaches are generally recommended instead.

 To install Docker, follow the instructions here: <https://docs.docker.com/install/>